 Given that 100% of children online will be approached by some type of predator, parents have a bigger challenge than ever in raising children.
 There are predators who will seduce an individual to come see them and then lock them in their basement as a sex slave for their own personal use.
 A Human Trafficker is a predator who sells their victims to others as part of a business.
 The good news is that there are many resources to facilitate parents in discussing online predators.
 Here is our Powerpoint and the script that goes with it.
+You may need to change some of the pictures so the people look like your audience, so they can relate.
 Here is the handout for churches which includes actions for church ministries.
 Here is the Powerpoint in PDF format.
 This handout is an excerpt from the book"How You Can Fight Human Trafficking, Over 100 Ways to Make a Difference" that you can use for parents.
 This PP is an outstanding resource to both educate parents on how to protect their children and what community actions we need to Above is a video from Netsmartz, a site hosted by The Center for Missing and Exploited Children.
 To find other videos for teens, simply go to their site: www.netsmartz.org/parents and select "Teens" at the top and scroll down to "Real Life Stories."
 Their videos are also in Spanish and they have great age appropriate videos for "Tweens" and "Kids" that are less than 3 minutes, perfect for a Teens attention span!

 Once you are done viewing the video together, ask your child what they thought.
 Most likely they will respond with "I'm too smart to every be tricked like that!"
 To which you respond, "According to the FBI and Homeland Security, predators are beyond clever at tricking kids and they have tricked the smartest kids out there!"
 Then you discuss teen recruiters on our school campuses and having privacy settings on all their social media apps like Kik, Snap Chat, etc. so they can only talk to their friends in real life.
 If you are not sure how to set that up, do what teens and tweens do, go to You Tube and simply search for "How to set up privacy settings for (name of app)" You need to make a rule that you will take their phone away if you find out they are talking to strangers.
 If they respond with "Don't you trust me?!"
 You say..."Yes, I trust you, but I don't trust the millions of predators out there and I know that "Talking to strangers" has become a fad with teens, so I want to take away the temptation."
 You need to check their phones on a regular basis to make sure they haven't changed the settings.